PKNA: End of PKNA

-After issue #30, some short arcs were created, focusing on Xadhoom, Razziatore (Raider), Lila Lay, Due (Two) and other characters to finish their stories.
-The last issue is a double issue, in which Everett Ducklair appears, in the Dhasam-Bul monastery, with a Book of Destiny.
+After issue #30, some short arcs were created, focusing on Xadhoom, Razziatore, Lyla Lay, Due (Two) and other characters to finish their stories.
+The last issue is a double issue, in which Everett Ducklair appears, in the Dhasam-Bul (Paro Taktless) monastery, with a Book of Destiny.
 He changes past events to create several new timelines, but all of them create new problems so he ends up restoring the original timeline.
 The following series, PK2, got a mixed response from fans.